amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 As this last ward is deactivated, the whole plane shakes and a brief chord rings out through the sky.
 Harmonia immediately calls the party and asks what happened.
 She brings them back to her palace.
 #### The Ward of Resonance
 With all the other Wards deactivated, Harmonia can now hear the song of the final ward.
+It is calling from the Forbidden Realm of Mithardir.
+This forgotten third layer of Arborea is a vast white sand desert with ruins of ancient civilization.
+This also belonged to a pantheon of gods from the Dissension who were killed.
+However, all of the followers of these gods were also killed during the war, so the degradation of the layer is greatly increased.

+Harmonia sends the party to the